The SpellCheck component is designed to provide inline query suggestions based on other, similar, terms.

 5. If the parameter is set to a positive integer, that number becomes the maximum number of suggestions returned by the spellchecker.

-true, Solr will to return suggestions that result in more hits for the query than the existing query.
+true, Solr will return suggestions that result in more hits for the query than the existing query.
 Note that this will return more popular suggestions even when the given query term is present in the index and considered "correct".

 If, for example, this is set to

 5and the user’s query returns 5 or fewer results, the spellchecker will report "correctlySpelled=false" and also offer suggestions (and collations if requested).
 Setting this greater than zero is useful for creating "did-you-mean?" suggestions for queries that return a low number of hits.

 Defines the number of suggestions to return for each query term existing in the index and/or dictionary.
 Presumably, users will want fewer suggestions for words with docFrequency>0.
 Also, setting this value enables context-sensitive spell suggestions.